onyeka-hub/Project-14/README.md

 1. Ensure that the git module in **Jenkinsfile** is checking out SCM to **main** branch instead of **master** (GitHub has discontinued the use of Master due to Black Lives Matter.
 You can read more here)

 2. Jenkins needs to export the **ANSIBLE_CONFIG** environment variable.
-You can put the **.ansible.cfg** file alongside Jenkinsfile in the **deploy** directory.
+You can put the **ansible.cfg** file alongside Jenkinsfile in the **deploy** directory.
 This way, anyone can easily identify that everything in there relates to deployment.
 Then, using the Pipeline Syntax tool in Ansible, generate the syntax to create environment variables to set.

 Inside the **deploy** directory, create a new file **ansible.cfg** inside the directory.